JiaangL/JiaangL.github.io/_pages/about.md

 **Jiaang Li**, Quan Wang, Yi Liu, Licheng Zhang, Zhendong Mao

 [**Code**](https://github.com/JiaangL/RandomQuantization)   [**Slides**](files/emnlp2023_slides.pdf)
-- The dominant Knowledge Graph (KG) representation approach, KG Embedding, represents entities with independent vectors and faces the scalability challenge.
-- Recent studies propose an alternative way for parameter efficiency, which represents entities by composing entity-corresponding codewords matched from predefined small-scale codebooks.
-We define the process of obtaining corresponding codewords of each entity as entity quantization, for which previous works have designed complicated strategies.
+- Knowledge Graph (KG) Embedding represents entities with independent vectors and faces the scalability challenge.
+Recent studies propose compositional KG representation for parameter efficiency.
+We abstract the existing works, and define the process of obtaining corresponding codewords for each entity as entity quantization, for which previous works have designed complicated strategies.
-- Surprisingly, we find that simple random entity quantization can achieve similar results to current strategies.
-Our analyses reveal that entity codes-the quantization outcomes for expressing entities- have higher entropy at the code level and greater Jaccard distance at the codeword level under random entity quantization.
-Therefore, different entities become more easily distinguished, facilitating effective KG representation.
+- Reveal that simple random entity quantization can achieve similar results to current strategies.
+Further analyses reveal that entity codes have higher entropy at the code level and Jaccard distance at the codeword level under random entity quantization, which make different entities more distinguishable.
 - We prove that the random quantization strategy is already good enough for KG representation.
 Future work could focusing on improving entity distinguishability from other aspects.
 </div>
 </div>